Despite ban, firecrackers burst in many parts of Delhi on Diwali night | Science-Environment

 In Burari too, many residents burst firecrackers despite widespread dissemination of information about the ban.

-''They are educated but still doing this, what will children learn from it,'' said a resident of a colony in Burari.
+''They are educated but still doing this.
+What will children learn from it,'' asked a resident of a colony in Burari.

 In Laxmi Nagar, Mayur Vihar and Shahdara in east Delhi, the situation was similar.
-While the intensity in the late evening was lower compared to last year, it rose after 9 pm.
+While the intensity in the late evening was lower compared to last year, it increased after 9 pm.

 ''It was as if the slog overs have started,'' a Laxmi Nagar resident said.